Kyriosity/read-write/README+/software/README.md

 [![Four colors of software: black->red->blue->gold](../pencraft/README+/_rsc/_img/darkCode2arcGold_wRem.jpg)](../pencraft/README+/_rsc/)

-More colors for project management, DevOps, documentation, testing, and administration?
+More colors for project management, digital artists, DevOps, documentation, testing, and administration?

 With due respect, they are external forces that can be constructive and non- (also neutral).
-Artistically: mix, tint, blur, or shade (if not wash off) the four paints.
+Culturally speaking: mix, tint, blur, or shade (if not wash off) the four paints.

- The same applies to digital artists, which have a specific role.

 ## Classification